GluuFederation/docs-casa-prod/docs/source/developer/tips-development.md

 - Upload the file
 - Wait 1 minute

-This action will unload the plugin (if it was previously added) and then deploy it using the fresher file contents.
-If the file uploaded has a different name than the existing one, please remove it.
-Ideally the same file name should always be used, thus replacing the same file over and over.

-An active plugin can also be removed by deleting the corresponding file from the server.
-This action will also take 1 minute (at most) to take effect.
+More details can be found [here](./plugin-management-internals.md#hot-deployment).

-!!!
-Note: This approach allows developers to save some clicks on the UI, not necessarily time.
+Note this approach allows developers to save some clicks on the UI, not necessarily time.

 ## Write a good manifest!

 This won't make you more agile, but taking the time to write a good license and description notes in your plugin manifest file will allow you to communicate more effectively to others about the features you are delivering with your artifacts.
-You can also use the description note to describe prerequisites your plugin may have (such as interacting with an external system.)
+You can also use the description note to describe prerequisites your plugin may have (such as interacting with an external system).